techascent/tech.datatype/docs/datetime.md

 The main datatypes have a slightly lossy (no nanoseconds) conversion to the packed datatypes and back.

+## Construction, Conversion, and Packing

+Now we move to creating the types and converting between them.

 ### Construction And Type Conversion